RibbonCommunications/sbc_aws_cloudformation/supported/pre_requisites/README.md

 AWS uses the most specific route in your route table that matches the traffic to determine how to route the traffic (longest prefix match).
 You need to have the rule to route all the non-Virtual Private Clouds (VPC) traffic to internet gateway or ensure that the internet traffic is routed through your own NAT instance or Gateway.
 If you cannot provide a way to send out the SBC API query to the internet, the HA solution fails (SBC) in AWS.

-The routes to the IPv4 and IPv6 addresses or CIDR blocks are independent of each other.
-AWS uses the most specific route that matches either IPv4 traffic or IPv6 traffic to determine how to route the traffic.

 For example, the following route table has a route for IPv4 Internet traffic 0.0.0.0/0 that points to an Internet gateway.
 Any traffic destined for a target within the VPC (10.0.0.0/16) is covered by the Local route, and therefore, routed within the VPC.
 All other traffic from the subnet uses the internet gateway.

 **Table:** Route Table